actualbudget/docs/docs/config/reverse-proxies.md

 ## CADDY

 Below is an example `Caddyfile` that you can use to configure Caddy and Actual Server using Docker.
+Caddy is an easy reverse proxy to use since it automatically obtains and renews SSL certificates for you.

 ```yaml title="docker-compose.yml"
 services:
   caddy: